Freedom of religion in South America by country: Guyana

 The Constitution of Guyana provides for freedom of religion.
 According to the 2012 national census, 64% of the population identify as Christian (mainly Pentecostal), 25% as Hindu, and 7% as Muslim (mainly Sunni).

 In 2023, the country was scored 4 out of 4 for religious freedom.

 Paraguay

 Freedom of religion in Paraguay is provided in the Constitution of Paraguay.
 The law at all levels protects this right in full against abuse, either by governmental or private actors, and the constitution provides for conscientious objection to military service.
 The constitution recognizes the historical role of the Catholic Church (the dominant religion).
 Although the government is secular in name and practice, most government officials are Catholic, and Catholic clergy occasionally speak during official government events.

 The law forbids religious instruction in public schools; private schools may offer this.

-In the past, anti-Semitic and pro-Nazi messages and symbols, including graffiti, have appeared; the government investigated but did not identify suspects.
-In July 2007 the newspaper ABC Color published an anti-Semitic article.
+In the past, antisemitic and pro-Nazi messages and symbols, including graffiti, have appeared; the government investigated but did not identify suspects.
+In July 2007 the newspaper ABC Color published an antisemitic article.